TheNextGuy32/peace-of-westfalia/rules.md

 ### Big Map Variant
 Play with a bigger map than recommended for player size, make the map a different shape, adjust number of starting provinces, disregard rules regarding principality shape…
-Or whatever other change you’d like!
+Or whatever other change you'd like!